 Four stories high and weighing a tornado-proof 675,000 pounds, "Busted Plug Plaza" is billed as the world's largest fire hydrant.
 It's actually a sculpture, and formerly a fountain, in a parking lot in Columbia.
 Visitors can take snapshots with the same artist's trippy "Tunnelvision" mural in the background.

-"The Mindfield" is an outdoor sculpture made of salvaged steel that stretches to cover about an acre and reaches more than 125 feet into the air at points.
+"The Mindfield" is an outdoor sculpture made of salvaged steel that stretches to cover about an acre and reaches more than 125 feet into the air.
 It's the work of Billy Tripp, a local Brownsville artist who began construction in 1989 and has said he will continue to add to the sculpture until he dies.

 Cadillac Ranch was formed in 1974 when Stanley Marsh, an eccentric millionaire, planted 10 vintage Cadillacs, nose down, into a deserted stretch of dirt outside Amarillo.
-They sit off Interstate 40, between exits 60 and 62, apparently as a salute to Route 66 and what Marsh considered the golden age of car travel.
+They sit off Interstate 40, between exits 60 and 62.
 Common practice is for visitors to bring spray paint, or use a can left there, and leave their mark on the cars.

 Considered by some to be one of the ugliest buildings in the world, the Markel Building in Richmond was inspired by a baked potato.
 Commissioned in 1962, the round building looks a bit like New York's Guggenheim Museum wrapped in foil.

-Many tourists visiting Seattle make a point to stop by Pike Place Market to watch mongers throw fish or to sip coffee from the original Starbucks.
-Take a short detour to the Market Theater Gum Wall, a 15-by-50-foot wall in Post Alley covered with chewing gum inches deep at some points.
+The Market Theater Gum Wall is a 15-by-50-foot wall in Post Alley covered with globs of chewing gum.
 The wall was given a thorough degumming and cleaning in November 2015, but visitors are back to work adding pieces to the mix.
 (Tip: Bring a bottle of hand sanitizer.)

-A statue of King Gambrinus, called "the patron saint of beer," stands watch over the former Pabst Brewing corporate offices in downtown Milwaukee.
-Raising a pint in the air and wearing a blue tunic and white cape, he looks like a cross between Captain America and King Arthur.
+A statue of King Gambrinus, called "the patron saint of beer," stands watch over the former Pabst Brewing corporate offices in downtown Milwaukee, now home to Best Place Tavern.
+The statue is on permanent loan from Pabst.

 Hayward has a giant muskie 4.5 stories tall and as long as a Boeing 757.
 Of course, it's not a real fish, but rather the fiberglass shell of the Freshwater Fishing Hall of Fame. ($8 for adults, $6 for kids).
 Visitors enter through the tail to see exhibits (including a real 69-pound muskie caught in 1949) and stop at an observation platform in the building's "jaw."

 Westbound travelers on Interstate 80 will find an odd monument to Abraham Lincoln at the Summit Rest Area east of Laramie.
 A bust more than 13 feet tall towers over visitors from its perch atop a 30-foot granite pedestal.
-What is this giant head of the 16th president doing in Wyoming?
-I-80 closely tracks the route of the old Lincoln Highway, the first coast-to-coast road built for cars.
+The bust is a nod to the fact Interstate 80 closely tracks the route of the old Lincoln Highway, the first coast-to-coast road built for cars.